shiqing09/hotel-reservation-system/README.md

-# hotel-reservation-system
-This is a hotel reservation system
+This is a simple Marionette.js application sample